marko-cs/mooc-sec-project-I/README.md

 ## A07:2021 – Identification and Authentication Failures

 Session time out set short.
-That can be exted after success full action.
+That can be extended after success full action.

 ## A09:2021 – Security Logging and Monitoring Failures